abdulmyid-cyber/Preceptra-Threat-intelligence/README.md

-# PRECEPTRA Threat Intelligence Platform
+# Abdul Threat Intelligence Platform

 A production-ready web application for collecting, managing, and analyzing threat intelligence (IOCs) from various sources.